 A margin account is a brokerage account that allows your brokerage firm to lend you money to buy securities.
 The securities already in your portfolio serve as collateral for the loan.
 And, as with any other loan, you will accrue interest when you buy securities on margin.

-Another type of brokerage account is a discretionary account.
+Another type of account that some brokerage firms offer is a discretionary account.
 This type of brokerage account, sometimes referred to as a managed account, allows an authorized broker to make trades on behalf of the client.
 The client usually must sign a discretionary disclosure with the broker.
 Many brokerage firms require account minimums for this type of account.

 How Much Money Do I Need to Open a Brokerage Account?